willfourtwenty-Projects/JuiceWRLD-RADIO/README.md

 - PHP
 - HACK (backend, not included in this repository)
 - HTML/CSS for the frontend

-## Contributions
-We welcome contributions to JuiceWRLD Radio.
-Whether you want to add more features, improve the user interface, or fix bugs, your help is greatly appreciated.
-Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - Special thanks to Juice WRLD for his incredible music and inspiration.